 Many “things” we read and hear promise us some form of “happiness” at a distance.
-What if we taste and experience what we have been promised will bring us a state of happiness, but it is empty and vain, worthless and a waste of time?
-What then are we to do?
+What if we taste and experience something that we have been promised will bring us a state of happiness, but when we get it, it’s empty and vain, worthless and a waste of time?
+What, then, are we to do?

 The happiness that God guarantees is for those who fear and follow Him.
 It is not a fear of being terrorized by a vengeful God - but a fear that results in reverential awe and worship of a God who loves them and wants their best.
 It is a fear that establishes a trust in Him that “without Him, I can do nothing that is worthwhile.”
 But, with Him, I can do all things well!
 So, I will rely on Him for everything!”

 A fear of forsaking God and not following Him and His ways will create a dependency upon Him for all things in our life.
 If we do that, we will find His happiness!